szymonm/pwir-cuda-labs/lab1/README.md

 Copy CUDA programs’ samples to your local directory using `cuda-install-sample-7.0.sh` script, which can be found in the installation directory under bin subdirectory.

 Compile the code of `1_Utilities/deviceQuery` example using make.
 Run the program deviceQuery to verify that the CUDA toolkit and drivers work.
 You should be able to read specification of the GPU.
+Check how many SMs is in the card you use.

 ### 1d Stencil

 1d Stencil of radius `D > 1` is a function on vector `X` to obtain vector `Y` of the same size such that `Y[i] = X[i - D] + X[i - D + 1] + … + X[i + D]`, where index addition is modulo `X`’s length.

 1. Analyze code in `lab1/1dstencil1.cu`.
-Add code to measure execution time of kernels (you can use NVIDIA events for this (see [here](http://devblogs.nvidia.com/parallelforall/how-implement-performance-metrics-cuda-cc/)).
+Add code to measure execution time of kernels (you can use NVIDIA events for this (see [here](http://devblogs.nvidia.com/parallelforall/how-implement-performance-metrics-cuda-cc/))).
 Try experimenting with block number and threads per block to improve speed.
 Which configuration is best?
 Why?
 What if we increase the number of elements in the vector?

 2. Compare and run codes in `1dStencil1.cu` and `1dStencil2.cu` files.
 Can you explain why second version is faster?

-3. Delete the line `__syncthreads()` in `1dstencil2.cu`.
+3. Delete the line `__syncthreads()` in `1dStencil2.cu`.
 What has changed in the result?
 Can you explain what `__syncthreads()` does?

 ### 2d Stencil (2 points)